futtta/autoptimize/readme.txt

 == Frequently Asked Questions ==

+= Do you offer or recommend a course on how to speed up WordPress/ use Autoptimize? =

+There are many great resources online, both free and premium, but [the "Autoptimize Masterclass" by Load Labz](https://www.loadlabz.com/autoptimize-ao) stands out for the systematic and detailed approach in the video-based course.
+Have a look at the free sample class(es) and when interested make sure to use the `EarlyBird` coupon to get a discount!

 = What does the plugin do to help speed up my site? =

 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts (optionally) to the footer.
 It also minifies the HTML code itself, making your page really lightweight.